mliew21396/remote-work/week-1/cli-exploration/README.md

 Further, in the context of interviewing, knowing how to use the Unix operating system to produce the right answer without having to do a bunch of massaging, formatting, cutting and pasting, and other inefficient work is a distinguishing mark.
-Let's meet these power-tools: elegant weapons of a more civilized time.
+Let's meet these power-tools: elegant weapons of a more advanced time.

 ## Release 2: `pushd` and `popd`